 How to prepare for a tripod headstand?

-Start with shoulder-strengthening postures like chaturanga plank, and dolphin to be ready for a tripod headstand.
+Start with shoulder-strengthening postures like chaturanga plank, dolphin push-ups and side plank hold to prepare yourself for a tripod headstand.
 You are ready to attempt the tripod headstand if you have mastered these stances.
-Starting with your hands shoulder-width apart, go on your knees.

 What is a tripod headstand in Ashtanga?